sidak/WiFi-Sniffing-and-Distributed-Computing/Wifi Computing/README.md

-// if wlan1 is the interface through which we are sending/receiving of packets
+If wlan1 is the interface through which we are sending/receiving of packets

     sudo ifconfig wlan1 down
-sudo iwconfig wlan1 mode monitor sudo ifconfig wlan1 up sudo iwconfig wlan1 chan 7
+    sudo iwconfig wlan1 mode monitor
+    sudo ifconfig wlan1 up
+    sudo iwconfig wlan1 chan 7

     make

-// For the client
+For the client

     sudo ./packetspammer wlan1 3+1 q

-// For the server
+For the server

     sudo ./packetreceiver wlan1 50